5 Photo Tips for Fall

 It is easy to think that you want that fall color so you will have your child stand right next to the tree with the beautiful orange leaves.
 However, enhance your photo by adding depth and pull them out from the tree.
 Let the tree be in the distant background.

-Without getting too technical, (if you want to really know more, grab my free resource that walks you through focus here!) things closer together will be in focus while the further things are from what you are focusing on (like your child) the more blurry it will be.
+Without getting too technical, things closer together will be in focus while the further things are from what you are focusing on (like your child) the more blurry it will be.

 So, in the case of our kids near a beautiful tree, having them stand away from it will give you a blurry background of gorgeous color!